-I wouldn’t even call these an accessory – they’re an essential component, because its not like your camera has a built-in memory to store all of your happy snaps.
+I wouldn’t even call these an accessory – they’re an essential component because it’s not like your camera has a built-in memory to store all of your happy snaps.

 It can’t hurt to have an extra camera battery either.
 If your camera runs out of juice, you can easily chuck a fresh one in and keep shooting.
 It’s better to have some extras and not need them.
-Just make sure you’ve buy a camera battery that’s compatible with your DSLR.
+Just make sure you’ve bought a camera battery that’s compatible with your DSLR.

 If you’re going to be using your camera for filming, or plan on taking a lot of long exposure photos, a tripod is absolutely essential.